Western Illinois University: Macomb Campus

 Web Tools and Search Bar

-General Information - New Freshmen
+General Information - Prospective, Incoming Freshmen and Transfer Students

 Frequently asked questions about COMPASS testing as well as a practice exam.
 WIU and many of the community colleges offer the COMPASS exam.

 - Math.com provides tips on working with different math subjects.